gwollmann04/landing-page/README.md

 It is possible to play a game that I developed during a course and it is also connected with an API for sending emails that can be used through the form at the bottom of the page.

-It is also possible to change the language between Portuguese-Brazil and English.

 In addition, the application was also deployed on Netlify, you can access it through the link:

 - [Landing Page](https://gwollmann.netlify.app/)

 ## 🛠 Technologies